 The reason a lot of people choose sash windows is because of the way they look.
 Their traditional frames are great selling points as they give any building character.
 Alongside this, their glass panels are often divided up into smaller sections, adding a unique look to the window.

->

-> All our doors, staircases, and windows including the sash windows we fit in Manchester come in a wide variety of materials to fit everyone’s specific tastes and aesthetics.
+All our internal doors in manchester, staircases, and windows including the sash windows we fit come in a wide variety of materials to fit everyone’s specific tastes and aesthetics.
 This includes a vast variety of timbers, which, as mentioned, is a perfect choice for your sash windows.
 To find out more about the timbers we can provide, including their properties and some interesting facts, click here.

->

-> They come in a variety of different colours and shades, from American White Oak with its light pinkish tint, to Dark Red Meranti in a dark red-brown and everything in between.
+They come in a variety of different colours and shades, from American White Oak with its light pinkish tint, to Dark Red Meranti in a dark red-brown and everything in between.
 You’re guaranteed to find one that’s perfect for your design project.

 Sure, you’ve heard all about the benefits of sash windows and how they can improve any building project – but are they easy to upkeep and maintain?
 We think so.
 And to prove it, we have compiled our top three tips on maintaining your sash windows in order to maximise their life expectancy.